-Required GPA at End of Period For Required Completion Rate For

-Number of Certificate and Associate and Bachelor's

--Terms in Attendance Diploma Programs Degree Programs Graduate Programs Undergrad Programs Graduate Programs

-1 1.00 1.00 3.00 33.33% 66.67%

-2 1.50 1.50 3.00 50.00% 66.67%
+quired GPA at of Period For Required Completion Rate For Number of -Terms in Attendance Certificate and Diploma Programs Associate and Bachelor's Degree Programs Graduate Programs Undergrad Programs Graduate Programs 1 1.00 1.00 3.00 33.33% 66.67% 2 1.50 1.50 3.00 50.00% 66.67%

-3 2.00 1.75 3.00 66.67% 66.67%

-4 2.00 2.00 3.00 66.67% 66.67%

-5 2.00 2.00 3.00 66.67% 66.67%

-6 2.00 2.00 66.67%

-Quantitative - Satisfactory Completion of Quarter Credit Hours Requirement are included as units attempted and completed.
+Quantitative - Satisfactory Completion of Quarter Credit Hours Requirement

+Students must also successfully complete and pass 67% of all courses they attempt (see chart above).
+Quarter units attempted include all courses for which the student earned or received a grade from the College.
+The following grades are considered attempted hours: A, B, C, D, F, I, W, RT.
+All transfer credits are included as units attempted and completed.
 Course(s) dropped within the add/drop period will be assigned a "X" grade (Not Attempted), which are not included as units attempted or completed and no tuition charges will be applied.
 Assigned grades of RT, W, X, WN or TC are not included in the CGPA calculation.